-A central role, not part of the basic iSHARE framework, is that of the Scheme Owner.
-The Scheme Owner role is fulfilled by the legal entity that keeps the scheme, and its network of participants, operating properly.
+One last role, not part of the basic iSHARE framework, is that of the Scheme Owner.
+The Scheme Owner-role is fulfilled by the legal entity that keeps the scheme, and its network of participants, operating properly.
 How exactly is found under the detailed Operational descriptions.
+It is this Scheme Owner that decides whether a party is admitted to the iSHARE network (and whether this is as an Adhering- or Certified Party).

 The Scheme Owner plays a fundamental role in any iSHARE use case.
 Every participant to the iSHARE Scheme must have a relation with the Scheme Owner, and can check at the Scheme Owner whether other parties participate in iSHARE.
 These are prerequisites, however, which is why the Scheme Owner does not play a direct role (and is not depicted) in any of the use cases.
+Please refer to the detailed Functional descriptions for details on how the Scheme Owner facilitates trust in the iSHARE Scheme.